msollami/TaskPipeline/PRIVACY_POLICY.md

-# Privacy Policy for TaskTimer
+# Privacy Policy for TaskPipeline

 **Last Updated: November 14, 2024**

 ## Overview
-TaskTimer ("the App") is committed to protecting your privacy.
+TaskPipeline ("the App") is committed to protecting your privacy.
 This policy explains how we handle your information.

 ## Data Collection
-TaskTimer does **NOT** collect, transmit, or share any personal information.
+TaskPipeline does **NOT** collect, transmit, or share any personal information.
 The App operates entirely on your local device.

 ## Information Stored Locally
 The following data is stored locally on your Mac using standard macOS UserDefaults: